University of Toronto Procurement Policy

 The University will determine whether a given purchase of goods or services will be carried out by means of a competitive or non-competitive procurement in accordance with relevant administrative regulations and which include procurement processes, procedures and related financial guidelines provided in the GTFM.
 These will be amended from to time, having regard to the value of the goods or services and the applicable thresholds in accordance with applicable legislation, regulations, domestic and international trade agreements.

-Exceptions to competitive bidding requirements must not be for the purposes of avoiding competition or to discriminate against or favour specific suppliers.
+Exceptions to competitive procurement requirements must not be for the purposes of avoiding competition or to discriminate against or favour specific suppliers.
 In rare circumstances, limited tendering (single or sole source purchases) provisions may be used.

 Code of Ethics

 As a publicly and privately funded institution, the University of Toronto must maintain high legal, ethical, managerial, and professional standards in the management of the resources entrusted to it.
-In accordance with the Broader Public Sector (BPS) Procurement Directive, effective April 1, 2011, and as amended from time to time, the University of Toronto formally adopted the Ontario BPS Supply Chain Code of Ethics to ensure an ethical, professional and accountable BPS Supply Chain.
+In accordance with the Broader Public Sector (BPS) Procurement Directive, effective April 1, 2024, and as amended from time to time, the University of Toronto formally adopted the Ontario BPS Supply Chain Code of Ethics to ensure an ethical, professional and accountable BPS Supply Chain.
 The Code of Ethics applies to all involved in procurement activities including University administration, staff, faculty and suppliers:

 I. Personal Integrity and Professionalism